-If you are part of a demand gen team, you have some sort of inbound marketing efforts happening.
-Most likely you have a multi-channel approach in place, because not all buyers buy in the same way.
+If you are part of a marketing team, you have some sort of inbound marketing efforts happening.
+Most likely you have a multi-channel approach in place, because If you are new to LinkedIn, follow the foundation setup in the Revenue Producer section of this eBook.

+not all customers buy in the same way.
 But whether you have three or thirteen, it is important to coordinate your distribution of this marketing content to your prospects at the appropriate time on LinkedIn.